Sabercat-Robotics-4146-FRC/Vision_Processing-2016/README.md

 ## Install

 [Install](https://www.continuum.io/downloads) Anaconda on your machine.
 This will give you numpy and python.
 Type ```python``` in your command prompt or terminal.
 You may be a windows elitist, and this may give you an error ```'python' is not a recognized internal or external command ... ``` if this happens, you need to add python to your ```PATH``` variable.
 Get help [here](http://stackoverflow.com/questions/20946025/unable-to-set-up-anaconda-on-windows-path-problems).
 This should bring up the python interactive REPL.
 You should be able to type code at the prompt of ```>>>``` Now you want to make sure that you have numpy installed.
 In the REPL, ```import numpy``` if you get an error, you need to install numpy.
-In the command line, ```conda install numpy``` This will go ahead and get you numpy :+1
+In the command line, ```conda install numpy``` This will go ahead and get you numpy.

 [Install](http://docs.opencv.org/3.1.0/d5/de5/tutorial_py_setup_in_windows.html#gsc.tab=0) opencv 3.0 python for your machine.